Table

 1. If the Table component does not appear in the Content Tree, close the page’s Data node and expand it again to refresh the Content Tree.
 Then in the Content Tree, expand Content > MSU > sitename > Home > page name > Data or wherever the component was added.

-1. After content edits are complete, right-click on the Table item in the Content Tree and select Publish Item from the menu.
+3. After configuration and content edits are complete, right-click on the Table item in the Content Tree and select Publish Item from the menu.

 Examples